robandpdx/pentafret/context.md

 Both views showcase five sections for each of the five basic chord forms: C, A, G, E, and D. Instead of displaying the entire fretboard, we focus on a specific section to illustrate a chord or arpeggio shape.

+## Songs (/songs)

+The songs page presents a list of songs organized by guitar theory topics.
+Users can expand or collapse each topic to view the songs and check off the ones they have learned.

 # Context

 * The fretboard always displays 15 frets, plus open notes on the notes and scales pages.